 Many people like the idea of writing vows, promises or affirmations themselves.
 Some go further and write a lot of the rest of the ceremony too.
 But that’s not for everyone; some would rather base their ceremony more on things that have been written in the past, and some prefer to leave the words entirely up to the celebrant.
 Whichever way you decide to go, the celebrant’s job is to take all your suggestions and requests into account and come up with something you’re absolutely comfortable with.
 Usually that’s a combination of things you have suggested, time-tested classic phrases and passages, and details about your own lives and plans.
 You can provide any or none of the wording, or something in between; whatever happens, it’ll be written up into one coherent, beautiful ceremony.

 All celebrants accredited by Humanists UK work on a self-employed, franchise basis.
 As such, there is no one fixed price, but we usually work within a recommended range so you know what to expect.
 This is published here.
 I include all travel, expenses and so on, (so there won’t be any extra additions) so the price depends a little on distance and so on.
-It’s usually between £500 and £575 for a wedding, or between £250 and £300 for a naming ceremony, including all travel and other expenses—but I’d be happy to give you an exact quote, with no obligation to you, if you let me know where you’re planning to hold your ceremony.
+But unless there’s anything particularly difficult in terms of location or timing, it’s usually £650 for a wedding, or £300 for a naming ceremony, including all travel and other expenses—but I’d be happy to give you an exact quote, with no obligation to you, if you let me know where you’re planning to hold your ceremony.
 I am also happy to take payment in instalments.

-- Up to three meetings in person during the planning (We may not need this, but some people prefer doing more of the process face-to-face)
+- Whatever in-person meetings we can fit in during the planning (We may not need this, but some people prefer doing more of the process face-to-face)

-- As much contact by email, phone, text, FaceTime, Skype etc. as we need
+- As much contact by email, phone, text, FaceTime, Zoom etc. as we need

 - My travel costs

-- A copy of Sharing the Future: A Practical Guide to Non-Religious Wedding Ceremonies by Jane Wynne Wilson, or New Arrivals: Nonreligious Baby Namings by Jane Wynne Wilson and Robert Ashby
+- A copy of The Little Book of Humanist Weddings by Andrew Copson and Alice Roberts or New Arrivals: Nonreligious Baby Namings by Jane Wynne Wilson and Robert Ashby

 - A presentation copy of your ceremony script